County Borough of Southend on Sea: Pre-county borough

-Southend adopted the Local Government Act 1858 and a local board was established in 1866.
-In 1875 it became an urban sanitary district.
+Southend adopted the Local Government Act 1858 and a local board was established in 1866, becoming an urban sanitary district in 1875.
 The local board gained powers in 1875 to purchase Southend Pier and the legal right to change the name of the local board and therefore the town.
-It was incorporated as a municipal borough in 1892.
-The name was changed from Southend to Southend-on-Sea in 1893.
-It gained the status of county borough in 1914, which ended the jurisdiction of Essex County Council in Southend.
-Southend-on-Sea Borough Constabulary was created on 1 April 1914, split off from Essex Constabulary.
+The local government district originally consisted of the South End of the parish of Prittlewell.
+This had become a separate parish of St John the Baptist for ecclesiastical purposes in 1842.
+In 1877 the local government district was merged back with the parish of Prittlewell, which included the settlements of Westcliff-on-Sea and Chalkwell.
+It was incorporated as a municipal borough in 1892 and the name of the town was changed to Southend-on-Sea in 1893.